 In 2012, MBC took another important step forward in our continued growth as an organization.
 The membership of the Mid-Atlantic Broadband Cooperative voted in July of 2012 to amend our Articles of Incorporation to transition from a 501(c)(12) Cooperative to a 501(c)(4) non-profit corporation.
-Although our business model, pricing structure, and customer focus will not change, this was necessary to carry on our mission of bridging the digital divide, promoting economic development, and helping to revitalize rural communities.
+Although our business model, pricing structure, and customer focus did not change, this was necessary to carry on our mission of bridging the digital divide, promoting economic development, and helping to revitalize rural communities.
 On July 23, 2012 we became known officially as the Mid-Atlantic Broadband Communities Corporation.

 One of MBC's key growth initiatives is to expand network reach through strategic partnerships with other local/regional fiber optic network operators.
 MBC has formed LIT Networks (Local to International Transport) to enable other fiber network providers to interconnect with MBC's extensive network and become a part of a larger network that incorporates revenue sharing as a business model.
 This model has proven highly successful for several years, and is now growing in size to accommodate other network providers, some of whom have received BTOP grants and are looking to generate sustainable revenues for those network investments.

-We continue to look for ways to accelerate our mission of reinvesting in our communities and have recently formed the Making Better Communities Corporation.
-This organization is designed to be a 501(c)(3) charitable foundation and will be tasked with leveraging grant opportunities from other foundations and charitable sources for projects that have a social, technology and/or educational impact in southern Virginia.
-For the last two years, we have donated over $100,000 to support all YMCA, Boys and Girls Clubs, Head Start Programs, and high school robotics programs in southern Virginia as well as awarded five scholarships, each year, to high school seniors in Southern Virginia who are furthering their education in a STEM field at a Virginia college/university.
+We continue to look for ways to accelerate our mission of reinvesting in our communities through projects that have a social, technology and/or educational impact in Southern Virginia.
+Each year since 2012, we have donated over $100,000 to support all YMCA, Boys and Girls Clubs, Head Start Programs, and high school robotics programs in Southern Virginia as well as awarded five scholarships, each year, to high school seniors in Southern Virginia who are furthering their education in a STEM field at a Virginia college/university.
 In 2015, MBC established a scholarship at each of the four community colleges in Southern Virginia for the colleges to distribute as they see would best benefit students studying in STEM-H fields at their college.

 We are excited to be recognized worldwide as a model of how public investments in wholesale open-access broadband telecommunications infrastructure can generate economic development returns for local communities.